 Related Blog: How To Thru Hike The Enchantments In One DayNo other mountains compare to the steep towering, dramatic peaks of the Cascades!Click To Tweet

 Lake Chelan, Manson, and Stehekin

 Be aware when heading into the Chelan area that the nature is not like that of Leavenworth.
 We were a bit surprised at the low lying hills compared with the towering mountains of Leavenworth.
-Butttt one thing Chelan has that Leavenworth doesn’t is warmer water.
-Those inner tubes you just bought (you did buy some, right) are perfect for floating on in the Lake.
+But one thing Chelan has that Leavenworth doesn’t is warmer water.
+Those inner tubes you just bought are perfect for floating on in the Lake.
 Or, you could even rent a boat and tube behind the boat.
 If you go for a swim, check out the Old Swimming Hole in Manson.
-Drive a bit north of town and you’ll find blueberries, waffles, sandwiches, and pie galore at Blueberry Hills Farm.
+Drive a bit north of town and you’ll find blueberries, waffles, sandwiches, and pies galore at Blueberry Hills Farm.

 This is great stop place to break up the driving between Chelan and Methow Valley.
 The town has been restored to the look and feel of the “old west” but with great bakeries, breweries, and restaurants.
 There are a lot of easy hiking or mountain biking trails, though I’d recommend you save your hiking legs for the next stop!
 If you didn’t get a chance to inner tube in Leavenworth, there’s an even better, cheaper alternative here.
 The RV Parking lot just Northwest of town is where we saw a lot of people getting in to float down the river.
 Since we did not get a chance to experience it ourselves you’ll have to ask one of the local shops about where people usually get out.